rferraz/spell/README.markdown

 ## TO DO

+* Clean code (lots of LLVM stuff that should be properly separated)
 * Fix the syntax
 * Improve LLVM generation (most methods are pretty inneficient)
 * Create a standard library